 ~~~ Part I ~~~ Part II ~~~ Part III ~~~ Part IV

-After having destroyed Judah and the Temple of Jerusalem, Nebuchadnezzar felt above all gods.
-He created a large idol statue in gold for people to venerate as an act of obedience to his power, above all gods.
+After having destroyed Judah and the Temple of Jerusalem, Nebuchadnezzar felt he was above all gods.
+He created a large idol statue of gold for people to venerate as an act of obedience to his power over their own gods.
 As it was against Jewish religion to worship any idol figure, the three governors who were the friends of Daniel would not obey the king’s order in their provinces.
 They were denounced to Nebuchadnezzar by jealous Chaldeans.
 As a punishment, the three were thrown into a burning fiery furnace but they did not die.

 The three men in the fiery furnace